 For example, if the team has 5 players there will likely be 5 innings.
 During each inning, the roster or batting order is rotated to give each child the opportunity to lead an inning.

 Tee ball helmets are required to bat or hit the ball.

 Safety is the priority in baseball and it is the focus in tee ball games as well.
-While the ball is not thrown to hitters or batters, tee ball helmets and batting gloves are required for most leagues.
+While the ball is not thrown to hitters or batters, t ball helmets and batting gloves are required for most leagues.
 Players must also wear a tee ball helmet when on deck waiting to go bat.
-Wearing a helmet promotes safety as well as helps junior all stars get familiar with wearing a helmet during game play.
+Wearing a helmet promotes safety as well as helps junior all-stars get familiar with wearing a helmet during gameplay.

 Therefore, leading off bases or bunting is not allowed to encourage fair play and to reduce the chaos on the field as younger players learn to multitask and stretch attention spans.